 - Interproximal Brushes: A small spiral brush that can be used between separated teeth

 - Water Pik: Uses bursts of water to flush plaque from underneath the gums and cleans around wires and brackets

 Perfecting the technique may take some time, so be sure to floss thoroughly and practice often!

 Ideally, you should floss after every meal.
 For convenience, take floss to school or work to have on hand throughout the day.

 At minimum, floss at least once a day.
 Try flossing right before bed to remove any food particles that formed during the day.

-Paired with brushing and routine checkups with your Fry Orthodontist, flossing with braces helps you maintain your beautiful smile.
+Paired with brushing and routine checkups with your Fry Orthodontist, flossing helps you maintain your beautiful smile.